ast-fortiss-tum/perturbation-drive/README.md

 ## Project Structure

-The projct has the following structure.
-Please note that this only provides a high level overview and does not detail all files and scripts.
+The project has the following structure.
+Please note that this only provides a high-level overview and does not detail all files and scripts.

 ```bash
 perturbationdrive/